hchiam/learning-js/bookmarklets/README.md

 - mac: <kbd>command</kbd> + <kbd>L</kbd>, then type to search for the bookmark name, then hit enter --> the code in the bookmarklet will be run
 - pc: <kbd>Ctrl</kbd> + <kbd>L</kbd>, then type to search for the bookmark name, then hit enter --> the code in the bookmarklet will be run

-## You can also use bookmarklets on mobile devices
+## You can also set up and use bookmarklets on mobile devices

 - https://support.start.me/en/articles/9182868-bookmarklet-install-on-your-mobile-device
 - https://paul.kinlan.me/use-bookmarklets-on-chrome-on-android/